Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter5-what-you-can-do.md

 There will be a guide on how to motivate volunteers in the appendix, because also the most active one can have his/her moments of doubt or other things to do, and we need to re-engage them later, or we can easily lose their help.
 A little suggestion, don't forget that the community likes to be involved in decisions, because the project is open, so defining ways to let them join in it's very important.

-### Development *D/I*
+### Development/Infra *D/I*

 If the project has a software, well they are important!
 Without skilled developers the project will be dead in short time, because it will be abandoned and you don't want that.
 People with skills are required to lead it and plan what to do, but also to mentor new people and simplify the onboarding.
 The development area usually has a very high learning curve to contribute and it is important to have a balanced way to access it.

+Also some projects has a different team called Infra or infrastructure or Meta and he role is to keep moving on the official websites and the various tools used by the project from the ticket system to the git instance.
+They can be developers that create a new theme or specific needs or sysadmin that keep the server safe and updated.

 # Conclusion